Golden Age of Argentine cinema: 1896–1929: The Argentine silent era

 Before the arrival of sound films, Argentina experienced a "golden age" of silent films and led their production in Spanish, with more than 100 feature films being made between 1915 and 1924, equal to the combined total of those made in Mexico and Spain.
 During the first three decades of the 20th century, more than 200 silent feature films were produced in the country, in addition to a large number of documentaries, newsreels and shorter fictional works.
-The release of the 1915 film Nobleza gaucha—a project by Humberto Cairo, Eduardo Martínez de la Pera and Ernesto Gunche—was a turning point in Argentine film history, opening new artistic and economic paths.
-Nicknamed "the goldmine" by distributors and exhibitors, Nobleza gaucha was an unexpected massive commercial success which remained in theaters for more than two decades,and was also released in Spain and several Latin American countries.
+The release of the 1915 film Nobleza gaucha was a turning point in Argentine film history, opening new artistic and economic paths.
+Nicknamed "the goldmine" by distributors and exhibitors, Nobleza gaucha was an unexpected massive commercial success which remained in theaters for more than two decades, and was also released in Spain and several Latin American countries.
 The artistic and commercial possibilities that the success of this film signaled translated into a growth of film activity in the country, with new producers and directors following its path; however, none were able to reach the initial success of Nobleza gaucha.
-Martínez de la Pera and Gunche followed with the release of Hasta después de muerta (1916), Brenda (1921), Fausto (1922) and La casa de los cuervos (1923).
 Another notable production of the era was Juan Sin Ropa (1919), produced by a partnership between the prestigious actors Camila and Héctor Quiroga and the French filmmakers Paul Capellani and Georges Benoît.
-This period is also significant for the emergence of the country's first women film directors, the production of numerous newsreels and documentaries, and the first animated feature films in cinema history by Quirino Cristiani.
-Reflecting on the Argentine silent era, Peña wrote:
+This period is also significant for the emergence of the country's first women filmmakers, the production of numerous newsreels and documentaries, and the first animated feature films in cinema history by Quirino Cristiani.
+Reflecting on the Argentine silent era, Fernando Martín Peña wrote:

 If anything characterizes Argentine silent cinema, even during its most prolific period, it is its dispersion and diversity.
 Instead of being concentrated in large companies, production appears atomized in dozens of independent enterprises, technically assisted by a relatively small number of specialists and laboratories (or "talleres" [workshops], in the terms of the time).
 This phenomenon explains its wide thematic variety and its singularities: in this mode of production, opposed by definition to the mass production favored by the big studios, the exception was the rule.